Leo-Mazive-123/START-BOOTSTRAP/README.md

-Start Bootstrap by Leo T. Mazive
+START BOOTSTRAP BY LEO T. MAZIVE
 A simple, clean, and responsive portfolio website built with HTML and CSS, inspired by the Start Bootstrap - Freelancer theme.
 This project is a personal portfolio template showcasing sections like portfolio, about, contact, and social media links.

 🔥 Live Demo